 Is completing the main quest five times and exploring all sidequests and easter eggs still not enough Skyrim for you?
 Well, Elder Scrolls: Online is made just for you.

 With a map many times the original game’s size, endless lore, and friends to play with, Elder Scrolls: Online will surely quench your thirst for more Skyrim.
 And countless DLC updates through the years make sure that the fun never ends.

 4. Legend of Zelda: Breath of the Wild

 Not a fan of multiplayer games?
 Or do you like being completely on your own?
 Then you have to try Legend of Zelda: Breath of the Wild.
-This game does the excellent job of telling you just the bare minimum, having to figure most of the mechanics all by yourselves.
+This game does an excellent job of telling you just the bare minimum, having to figure out most of the mechanics all by yourselves.

 Just as you finish the starting area, the whole huge map opens up and can really go anywhere you want.
 The graphics on this game are, simply put, amazing.
 Add to that the classic Zelda vibe.
 This game is a must-try.